s4236569/physgap/content/classes/PHYS1171/pressure.md

 ![ ](/static/pressure1.png)

-We can see as long as we keep the ratio of force and area the same pressure remains constant.
+We can see that as long as we keep the ratio of force and area the same the pressure remains constant.
 What's interesting is we can keep shrinking them both until we essentially have a *scalar* value at a point.
 It's often beneficial to think of pressure this way.

 You may wonder why pressure is a *scalar*, why it has no concept of direction.
 Direction is certainly important when considering forces